olibartfast/ai-code-assistant-playground/README.md

 # AI Code Assistant Playground

-This repository serves as a playground and testbed for evaluating and comparing various AI-powered code assistants.
+This repository serves as a playground and testing ground for evaluating and comparing various AI-powered code assistants.

 ## Purpose